BioinformaticsSpring2015/BioinformaticsMaterials/labExercises/BioinfWk1Lab.md

 * Prepare your private repository for homework submission.
 	* You should have received an email notification that you have been added to a repository with the name format `LastnameHomework` where Lastname is your last name.
-	* :pencil2: Modify the `README.md` file in this private homework repository to remind yourself that this is where you submit homework.
-Please do not remove or modify the rubric table.
+	* :pencil2: Modify the `README.md` file in this private homework repository to remind yourself that this is where you
-	* :pencil2: Edit and commit changes to `homeworkTemplate.md` to reflect your name and GitHub repo URL (this can just be your GitHub username).
-	* :pencil2: Copy the text formatting from `homeworkTemplate.md` (click on Raw, select all, copy).
-Create a new file with the name `LastnameWkX.md`, where Lastname is your last name and X is 1 (for week 1).
+	* :pencil2: Copy the text formatting from `homeworkTemplate.md` in ForkMe (click on Raw, select all, copy).
+Create a new file with the name `LastnameWkX.md` in your homework repo (`LastnameHomework`), where Lastname is your last name and X is 1 (for week 1).
 Use this file to answer the questions in the assessment section below and save in your private homework repo.

 ###Assessment
 * Due Wednesday, Jan 21 at 5 pm